 Some serious infections can cause or increase the risk of single miscarriages.
 These include toxoplasmosis, rubella, listeria and genital infection.
 But it is not clear whether infection plays a role in recurrent miscarriage.

 Immune problems

-Raised levels of uterine NK cells or NK cells in general circulating blood may increase the risk of recurrent miscarriage.
-Research reports differ widely, however and more research is needed in this area.
+Raised levels of uterine NK (uNK) cells may increase the risk of recurrent miscarriage, but more research is needed to prove this.